kcm2/ab/references/angelbeatsanime.rst

 * The Moon, clouds and starts exist.
 Weather seems to be normal.
 * Kanade says no one gets sick in the world.
-* Kanade says amnesia is quite common, and many people lose their memories when they arrive.
-[1]_
+* Kanade says amnesia is quite common, and many people lose their memories when they arrive. [#amnesia]_
 * While people do 'respawn' from being killed or dying, it is shown that immense pain is felt.
 In episode 1, Otonashi 'respawns' after a few moments of being dead.
 * Yuri confirms there are over 2000 students living in dorms in the school.
 * Key Coffee is an actual product available at the school.
 * Yuri says Kanade attacks first.
-* Yuri says Kanade replies with "no comment" when asked about the fundamentals of the world.
-[3]_
+* Yuri says Kanade replies with "no comment" when asked about the fundamentals of the world. [#nocomment]_
 * Yuri says NPCs don't age.
 * Modernish technology exists.
 Laptops exist and the SSS have access to them.
 * Yuri kinda-sorta implies she believes the world/reincarnation is based on Buddhism.